-We own and operate the railway infrastructure in England, Wales and Scotland and work closely with train operators to run a safe, reliable and efficient railway for passengers and freight users.
+We own and operate the railway infrastructure in England, Wales and Scotland.
+We work closely with train operators to run a safe, reliable and efficient railway for passengers and freight users.
 By doing this, we support people’s daily lives and drive economic growth.

-In this, our Annual Report and Accounts, we outline performance during 2018/2019, the fifth and final year of Control Period 5.
+In this, our Annual Report and Accounts, we outline performance during 2020/2021.

-Key messages from our board on our achievements and challenges in 2018/19.
-Download the foreword by chair, Sir Peter Hendy, the chief executive’s review by Andrew Haines and chief financial officer, Jeremy Westlake’s review of our financial performance.
+Key messages from our Board on our achievements and challenges in 2020/21.
+Download the foreword by chair, Sir Peter Hendy, the chief executive’s message by Andrew Haines and chief financial officer, Jeremy Westlake’s review of our financial performance.

 Learn more about how we are structured and organised, as well as how we are corporately governed.